Tejas-Rajput2510/A-special-python-Christmas-game/README.md

 And now, here are the steps to play:

-1. Download all the files png, mp3 and py and save all of them in a same folder
+1. Download the folder "Python Christmas Project" from this repositery.
-2. Run the Main.py file
+2. Open the folder in your PC and run the Main.py file
 3. Follow the rules and enjoy the game!

 I hope you guys enjoyed this small project.
 If you did, please star this project ⭐!